[Note: Indicators Updated March 20, 2017]

-- Seasonally adjusted initial claims for unemployment insurance in Tennessee chenged little in December, averaging 3,161 for the month.
-The pace of layoffs has levelled off but at a very low level. [graph]
+- Seasonally adjusted initial claims for unemployment insurance in Tennessee fell to 2,371 in January from 3,161 for the previous month.
+Initial claims continue to trend lower from already very low levels. [graph]

-- State sales tax collections fell again in December, down 2% from the previous month after seasonal adjustment.
-Though down from November, state sales tax collections are higher over the year, up 3.4% for Tennessee and five of the ten metropolitan areas experienced gains of 5% or more over the year. [graph]
+- State sales tax collections rose in January, climbing 7.3% from the previous month after seasonal adjustment.
+State sales tax collections are 4.1% higher over the year.
+Four of the ten metropolitan areas experienced gains of 5% or more over the year. [graph]

 Research by David Penn, associate professor of economics.
-Inflation-adjusted earnings are determined using the monthly PCE deflator published by the Bureau of Economic Analysis.
+Real average hourly earnings are figured using the monthly PCE deflator published by the Bureau of Economic Analysis.